mstr-brightside/wolka-suggests-study/README.md

 1. [Dash](https://dash.generalassemb.ly/) - Dash is a fun and free online course that teaches you the basics of web development.

 1. [LearnDash](https://www.learndash.com/) - Programming & Design, Business & Marketing, Humanities & Social Sciences, Math & Physical Science, Life Sciences & Health, Personal Development, Lifestyle.
 Wouldn't tell tell the pricing is interesting.

+1. [DataCamp](https://www.datacamp.com/) - R and Pythond courses, oriented to learn Data Science.
+First month for free, then you have to pay.

+1. [DataQuest](https://www.dataquest.io/) - dive into Data Science, Machine Learning, Data Analysis with the courses at this platform.
+Learning is interactive, available community, pricing is affordable.

+1.

 ## RU